Svelte 5 runes and patterns used across the Fuz ecosystem.

 <svelte:window onkeydown={active ? on_window_keydown : undefined} />on() from svelte/events for programmatic listeners in attachments,

 .svelte.ts files, and plain .ts modules.
-Preserves correct ordering
+It preserves correct ordering

-relative to declarative handlers that use event delegation.
-Always prefer
+relative to declarative handlers that use event delegation, and returns a

 import {on} from 'svelte/events';